OmniFysics: Towards Physical Intelligence Evolution via Omni-Modal Signal Processing and Network Optimization: Introduction

 \section{Introduction}

-On the journey toward Artificial General Intelligence (AGI), Multimodal Large Language Models (MLLMs) have firmly established their position as a core foundation.
-From GPT-4o~\cite{gpt4o} to Gemini 3 Pro~\cite{team2023gemini}, existing state-of-the-art models have demonstrated remarkable capabilities in text-image understanding~\cite{bai2025qwen2.5vl, guo2025seed1.5vl, team2025gemma3}, audio-video generation~\cite{xu2025qwen2.5omni,wu2025stepaudio2,team2025klingomni}, and cross-modal reasoning~\cite{xu2025qwen2.5omni, team2025longcatomni,ai2025mingfalshomni}.
+The evolution of Multimodal Large Language Models (MLLMs) is driving a paradigm shift from isolated algorithmic tools toward autonomous and networked AI systems capable of continuous adaptation in complex physical environments~\cite{park2026beyond,chang2025rehazing,yao2025sgnet,li2026cross}.
+While foundational models ranging from GPT-4o~\cite{gpt4o} to Gemini 3 Pro~\cite{team2023gemini} have established a core foundation with remarkable capabilities in text-image understanding~\cite{bai2025qwen2.5vl, guo2025seed1.5vl, team2025gemma3}, audio-video generation~\cite{xu2025qwen2.5omni,wu2025stepaudio2,team2025klingomni}, and cross-modal reasoning~\cite{xu2025qwen2.5omni, team2025longcatomni,ai2025mingfalshomni}, transitioning these models into evolutive network nodes requires fundamentally rethinking how they process, ground, and optimize real-world multimodal signals.

 However, despite these models' increasingly sophisticated performance at the semantic level, they still face a significant knowledge gap at the level of physical perception~\cite{qiu2025phybench}.
 This lack of physical perception directly leads to current models frequently generating ``physical hallucinations'' that violate causality in generation tasks~\cite{zhu2024sorasurvey} (\eg, liquids flowing backward).
-In reasoning tasks, they tend to rely on shallow semantic labels rather than physical parameters, severely limiting their generalization capabilities and reliability in the real world.
+In reasoning tasks, they tend to rely on shallow semantic labels rather than physical parameters, severely limiting their generalization capabilities and reliability in the physical world.